Last Updated on March 7, 2026 by George Pavlopoulos

 One Week in Greece: Introduction & Resources

 If you fly to Greece from abroad, you will probably land in Athens.
-The Athens International Airport (AIA) is the primary hub of Greece.
-In former times, Athens didn’t receive that much attention: travelers would land at the airport, and the following day, they were off to the islands.
-During the years of Greece’s economic crisis, people thought that Athens was a dangerous city that didn’t deserve a visit.
+The Athens International Airport (AIA) is Greece’s primary hub.
+In former times, Athens didn’t receive much attention: travelers would land at the airport and the following day head to the islands.
+During Greece’s economic crisis, Athens was often perceived as a dangerous city that was not worth visiting.
 However, this was never the case.

-Athens is one of the most famous cities of antiquity, where democracy was born, and we owe a big part of Western Civilization to the city’s past.
+Athens is one of the most famous cities of antiquity, where democracy was born, and we owe much of Western Civilization to its past.
 But it’s not just about history.
-Contemporary Athens is a multiculti city, at the crossroads of East and West, full of subcultures and diversity.
-Finally, after a decade of social decay, Athens finds its balance again, and it slowly becomes a city to visit.
-You see, there are just a handful of capitals in Europe where the past is so omnipresent as it is in Athens.
+Contemporary Athens is a multicultural city, situated at the crossroads of East and West, characterized by a rich tapestry of subcultures and diversity.

 Why am I writing all these?
-Well, it’s because I want to encourage you to spend at least a part of your one week in Greece in its capital.
-The guide you will read below offers several itineraries, but as I already stated, every one of them starts from Athens.
+Well, it’s because I want to encourage you to spend at least part of your week in Greece’s capital.
+The guide below offers several itineraries, but as I already stated, each one starts in Athens.
 So, while I tried to compile itineraries and things to do for everyone, all of them included Athens as a must-see.

 And I’m sure that you won’t regret spending at least 3 days in Athens.